 CV Maker don’t seem to know what a resume is because they vary between calling the document a CV and a resume.

-This site seems to target US users because it asks for a ZIP code (although you can cheat and enter a postcode).
-However, the quality even for US users doesn’t seem high enough.
-For example, they capitalise the default city incorrectly, calling it ‘San francisco’.
+This site mistakenly targets US users because it asks for a ZIP code (although you can cheat and enter a postcode).
+However, even for US job applications, the builder quality is poor, containing many basic errors.
+For example, the default city is incorrectly capitalised as ‘San francisco’,

-Other than that, this CV builder lets you type out your own ‘resume summary’ (CV summary), work experience entries, and skills section rather than providing ready-made content.
-Nine templates are available, and the pricing is set at $1.95 (~£1.60) (bear in mind this is high since many other CV makers provide pre-written content and more tempates for a similar price).
+Other than that, this CV builder lets you type out your own ‘resume summary’ (CV summary), work experience section, and skills section rather than providing ready-made content.
+Nine templates are available, and the pricing is set at $1.95 (~£1.60), which is expensive since many other CV makers provide pre-written content and more templates for a similar price).

-To save you time and money, we recommend you download a free CV template online and fill it in yourself for a comparable experience to what CV Maker offers.
+To save you time and money, we recommend you download a free simple CV template and fill it in yourself for a document that looks concise and appropriate for a job application.

 Here’s what CV Maker’s platform looks like: